w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 * **Team Name:** CryptoLab
 * **Payment Address:** 0x064530BBA1ea3aaE6cC68207Ec75EEa6a7C0c78b (DAI)

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:

 This application is in response to https://github.com/w3f/General-Grants-Program/blob/master/rfps/staking-rewards-collector-front-end.md